Communist Party of Indonesia: Guided democracy

 In January 1964, the PKI began confiscating British property owned by British companies in Indonesia.
-During the mid-1960s, the United States Department of State estimated party membership at about two million (3.8 percent of Indonesia's working-age population).
+During the mid-1960s, the United States Department of State estimated party membership at about two million (3.8% of Indonesia's working-age population).

 Sukarno's balancing act with the PKI, the military, nationalist factions, and Islamic groups was threatened by the party's rise.
 The growing influence of the PKI concerned the United States and other anti-communist Western powers.
-The political and economic situation had become more volatile; annual inflation reached over 600 percent, and living conditions for Indonesians worsened.
+The political and economic situation had become more volatile; annual inflation reached over 600%, and living conditions for Indonesians worsened.

 In December 1964, Chairul Saleh of the Murba Party (formed by former PKI leader Tan Malaka) claimed that the PKI was preparing a coup.
 The PKI demanded a ban on the Murba Party, which was imposed by Sukarno in early 1965.
 In the context of Konfrontasi with Malaysia, the PKI called for arming the people.
 Large sectors of the army were opposed to this, and Sukarno remained officially noncommittal.
 In July, about 2,000 PKI members began military training near Halim Air Force Base; the concept of arming the people had won support among the Air Force and the Navy.
 On 8 September, PKI demonstrators began a two-day siege of the U.S. consulate in Surabaya.
 Aidit addressed a PKI rally on 14 September, urging members to be alert for things to come.
 On 30 September, Pemuda Rakyat and Gerwani (both PKI-associated organizations) held a mass rally in Jakarta to protest the inflation crisis.